treeman/why_cryptocurrencies/chapters/are_cryptocurrencies_money.markdown

 subtitle: Does it really matter?
 ---

+# What do law makers say?

-Some countries&mdash;[like Sweden][skatt-bitcoin]&mdash;have ruled that Bitcoin isn't a currency because there is no responsible issuer and not a legal tender in any country.
+Several countries&mdash;[like Sweden][skatt-bitcoin]&mdash;have ruled that Bitcoin isn't a currency because there is no responsible issuer and not a legal tender in any country.

+Cryptocurrencies just doesn't fit into the existing rules to be classified as a fiat currency.
+One of the defining rules of fiat is to have a responsible issuer&mdash;something Bitcoin was created to remove.

-Others have ruled in favor of Bitcoin as a currency.
-For example [EU ruled][] that cryptocurrency exchanges doesn't require VAT and are tax free.
+There are others who've ruled in favor of Bitcoin as a currency.
+For example [EU ruled][] that VAT is not applicable to the conversion between fiat currency and Bitcoin, however VAT still applies when used for goods and services.

+Regardless if Bitcoin is classified as a traditional currency it can still be and function as money.
+After all many historical examples of money can't be called fiat currency either.

 [^wikipedia]: <https://en.wikipedia.org/wiki/Money>

 [skatt-bitcoin]: <https://www4.skatteverket.se/rattsligvagledning/373946.html?date=2018-12-17> "Swedish link: Skatteverket divestment of Bitcoin (2018-12-17)"

 [EU ruled]: http://curia.europa.eu/juris/document/document.jsf?text=&docid=170305&pageIndex=0&doclang=en&mode=req&dir=&occ=first&part=1&cid=604646

+# Properties of money

 Let's look at the different properties of money instead: